anhanw/Lines/README.md

 the three steps listed above, I think I can rewrite the update method to make the whole application update more smoothly.

+By refactoring my design as steps stated above, my design can have a clearer, more organized hierarchy.
+At the same time, the coupling of my code will reduce since I refactor similar classes to extend one abstract class.
+Hence, the cohesion of my classes will be better since I focus more on one common topic in each class.